 I’ve heard this more times than I want to admit.
 I guess I should be flattered others think I live such a perfect life that I could never be depressed, but surprisingly, that’s not the case.
 I really am depressed.

 It wouldn’t be such an offensive question if it were asked in the right tone or presented as a normal curiosity, but when it’s presented in the form of a condescending direct statement, the meaning changes.
-For me, it puts me on edge.
+This puts me on edge.
 I feel like I have to defend myself because of what I deal with.

 No one should ever need to justify to someone else why they suffer from something.